diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Document our API contracts, method signatures, and interface boundaries to help Copilot understand system contracts and expected behaviors.

-**Why this improves Copilot understanding:** Clear API and interface documentation helps Copilot understand the contracts and boundaries within your system.
-When Copilot knows the signatures, parameters, and expected behavior of your public APIs, it can suggest proper implementations and usage patterns.
+**Why this improves Copilot understanding:** Clear API and interface documentation helps Copilot understand the contracts and boundaries within our system.
+When Copilot knows the signatures, parameters, and expected behavior of our public APIs, it can suggest proper implementations and usage patterns.

-**Impact on suggestion relevance:** API documentation enables Copilot to suggest code that correctly implements interfaces, respects method signatures, and follows your established patterns for API design and usage, reducing integration errors and improving code consistency.
+**Impact on suggestion relevance:** API documentation enables Copilot to suggest code that correctly implements interfaces, respects method signatures, and follows our established patterns for API design and usage, reducing integration errors and improving code consistency.

 ### 2.5.
 Code Relationship Documentation